 Hello.
-My name is Victoria and I am your Centre for Teaching Excellence Faculty Liaison.
+My name is Rebecca and I am your Centre for Teaching Excellence Faculty Liaison.

 I work with the following groups in Arts: